toriroe/se_project_coffeeshop/README.md

 - Positioning
 - Flat BEM
 - A custom form
+- Used span element to apply custom styles to checkbox
 - CSS animation and transform
 - Embedded video content from Youtube

 ## Plan on improving the project

 - List of more recipe links on the "Recipes" section, like an "Our Favorites" for recipes
+- Having a message of some kind pop up after submitting the form, to confirm to the user that the form was submitted